THE REVIEWS ARE IN! I starred in Vermont Stage Company’s production of the Pulitzer Prize and Tony Award-winning drama, I Am My Own Wife.

 The 2005 show sold out and garnered rave reviews, and this year’s show did the same.
 This year, I read another sharp, funny and poignant new story by noted Vermont author Chris Bohjalian: “Hark, the K-Mart Angels Sing”, and I also sang holiday favorites.

 I was elected President of the Lewis Carroll Society of North America (LCSNA).

 This not-for-profit organization’s efforts include educational outreach in the form of readings and performances from the works of Lewis Carroll.
 Twice a year I go to schools and give free readings from either Alice’s Adventures in Wonderland or Through the Looking-Glass and What Alice Found There.
 If you know a school that would like a reading, or for more information, please visit www.lewiscarroll.org .

-I returned for my fifth consecutive year as a Performer for the Vermont Young Playwrights Festival in Burlington, VT
+I performed in my 10th consecutive year at the Vermont Young Playwrights Festival.